 communicate and place limits on their kids on phones so that when the kids are old enough to make the decisions for themselves, they have learned all they need to know.”

-and recent findings suggest some 70 per cent of 12-year-olds have one.
-However, even if a PGC has held back on letting a child have a Smartphone before secondary school, at least 98 per cent of children in sixth class
+she says, and recent findings suggest some 70 per cent of 12-year-olds have one.
+However, even if a PGC has held back on letting a child have a Smartphone before secondary school, at least 98 per cent of children

 “Most kids will be comfortable with technology and accessing the online world

 well before they start secondary school,” she points out.
 “However, the issue is that as parents and as educators, we’re not preparing them sufficiently well for that access to the online world and for technology